 Choosing which form of customer service suits your business best is critical.
-Whatever you choose, though, be prepared to scale and ensure that you have flexibility.
+Whatever you choose, be prepared to scale and ensure that you have flexibility.
 This will give you the capacity to expand without breaking.
-A big part of this involves how you implement.

-Will your customer service be in-house or outsourced, or even a mix of both?
+The key here is in execution.
+Will you have outsourced customer service, in-house service, or even a mix of both?
 Let’s take a look at the options.

-- In-house: Choosing in-house gives you complete control and transparency over your operation.
-While that’s great for some, it means that all the responsibility and resource is also yours.
-If you’re a brand who sells fewer higher-margin products and who already has a successful in-house customer service team, this might be the option for you.
+If you’re a brand that sells fewer higher-margin products and who already has a successful in-house customer service team, this might be the option for you.

-- Both: A hybrid approach means you get the benefits of a more traditional call centre as well as those of a distributed operation.
-That being said, the advantages of an outsourced system do outweigh the more traditional approach when it comes to flexibility, service quality and scalability.
+A hybrid approach means you get the benefits of a more traditional call centre as well as those of a distributed operation.
+That being said, the advantages of an outsourced system do outweigh the more traditional approach when it comes to flexibility, service quality, and scalability.

-Pro-tip: Outsourcing your customer service can lead to different outcomes depending on your price point.
-For more guidance on understanding costs, check out our article, ‘Customer service outsourcing pricing guide for 2021’.
+Pro-tip: Outsourcing customer service can lead to different outcomes depending on your price point.
+For more guidance on understanding costs, check out our article on customer service outsourcing pricing.

-There are also some key things to bear in mind when choosing the right outsourced option for you.
+There are some additional key things to bear in mind when choosing the right outsourced option for you:

 Onshore vs offshore

 Offshoring is when a company moves their customer service process to another country, most often to take advantage of cheaper labour markets in call centres.
-For that reason, it’s often the more tempting option — but the least rewarding.
+For that reason, it’s often the more tempting option.

-Not being able to understand a customer service agent is ranked the most frustrating part of a customer service phone call experience.
-By choosing an offshore service, you are hugely increasing your chances of that and you risk losing the 51% of customers who won’t do business with you again after a negative experience.
+However, not being able to understand a customer service agent is ranked the most frustrating part of a customer service phone call experience.9 By choosing an offshore service where this is likely to happen, you are risking losing potentially 51% of your customers who won’t want to do business with you again after such a negative experience.10

-The better option is to invest in quality — a customer service outsourcing provider who offers UK-based representatives.
+The better option is to invest in quality i.e. a customer service outsourcing provider who offers UK-based representatives.
 This partnership will cut costs as well as achieve better communication with customers.

 Call centre vs contact centre

-A call centre is limited to making inbound and outbound calls to customers, whereas contact centres offer more elaborate communication capabilities that make omnichannel approaches attainable.
+A call centre is limited to making inbound and outbound calls to customers, whereas contact centres offer more elaborate communication capabilities that make omnichannel approaches much more attainable.

 In a contact centre, representatives are given the essential tools and training they need to make calls, execute live-chat, and provide email and technical support.
 A contact centre also provides access to a wider range of trained specialists.
 It’s a clear win for a contact centre partnership over a call centre one.

-- Stick with your in-house operation only if it’s really working.
+- Only stick with your in-house operation only if it’s really working.

 - Opt for an onshore investment.

-- Favour a contact centre over a call centre.
+- Invest in a contact centre rather than a call centre.

 Choose the right customer service strategy for you

-Book a free consultation with one of Odondo’s co-founders today to start creating a customer service strategy that aligns to your goals.
+Book a free consultation with one of Odondo’s co-founders today and start creating a customer service strategy that’s right for you.